Measurement and Probability in Relativistic Quantum Mechanics: Probability

-This operator acts solely on the subspaces of $\HilbH$ that correspond to the conditions of $\sysS$.
-It results in a new state of the universe $\ket{\Psi'}$ with the same branch states, but changes in the phases of the coefficients $\psi_{\sysS}^{\alpha}$:
+This operation acts solely on the subspaces of $\HilbH$ corresponding to the conditions of $\sysS$, resulting in a new state of the universe $\ket{\Psi'}$ with the same branch states, but changes in the phases of the coefficients $\psi_{\sysS}^{\alpha}$.